 - Blood can be seen on the toilet paper or on the stools after defecation.

-- Pain near the rectum area due to enlarged blood vessels.
+- Pain near the anal area due to enlarged blood vessels.

-- Discomfort in sitting for long periods due to soreness near the rectal region.
+- Discomfort in sitting for long periods due to soreness near the anal region.

-- Difficulty in passing bowels, having a feeling of obstruction near the rectum.
+- Painful bowel movements and a feeling of obstruction near the anus.

 - The pain continues for two to three days, and the enlargement might continue for one or two weeks (2).